scalatra/scalatra-website/getting-started/understanding-scalatra.md

   configuration so that it is not bundled with your application.
 Your servlet container will provide this at deployment time.</dd>
 </dl>

+The Scalatra components in your project should all have the same version number (2.1.1 in the above example).
+Although it's theoretically possible to mix and match differently-versioned components in your projects, it's not recommended, because we compile, test and release Scalatra dependencies together based on their version number.